Borage is a 1-3 ft. tall annual herb with large, bristly, gray-green leaves and beautiful, powder-blue flowers.

-Can be started indoors, following these guidelines.
-Seedlings are not tolerant of being pricked individually out of flats, they start nicely in cell packs (the 6-pack containers garden centers frequently use) or in 2 inch containers.
-Do not to allow seedlings to become root-bound.
+Plant Borage Seeds: Borage seed can be started indoors, following these guidelines.
+Borage seedlings are not tolerant of being pricked individually out of flats, they start nicely in cell packs (the 6-pack containers garden centers frequently use), or in 2 in. containers.
+Do not allow seedlings to become root-bound.
 Kept at 70° F., germination is in 5-15 days.
-Or, direct sow ¼ inch deep and 6 inches apart.
-Thin to 12-24 inches apart.
+Or, direct sow ¼ in. deep, 6 in. apart.
+Thin to 12-24 in. apart.